 FAQs

-Most sublimation printers run without a specific white ink, as most sublimation is done onto white or light shades.
-However, there are workarounds to sublimate with white or onto dark colors.
+Most sublimation printers run without a specific white ink, as most sublimation is done in white or light shades.
+However, there are workarounds to sublimate with white or dark colors.

 No: Sublimation printers are specialized pieces of equipment using sublimation ink, and therefore cannot print standard documents or images.
 Even converted Epson printers cannot be re-converted to regular printers